TruerxDofc/Levy-C-cruve-on-pygame/README.md

 Controls:

-"W" - move the fractal up
+"W" - move the fractal up,
-"S" - move the fractal down
+"S" - move the fractal down,
-"A" - move the fractal to the left
+"A" - move the fractal to the left,
 "D" - move the fractal to the right

-"Arrow up" - increase the number of iterations
+"Arrow up" - increase the number of iterations,
 "Arrow down" - decrease the number of iterations

-"Right arrow" - decrease the fractal size
+"Right arrow" - decrease the fractal size,
 "Left arrow" - increase the fractal size